ImmersiveMediaLaboratory/ColorTransferLab/README.md

 ## 2. Initialization
 This tool offers three ways of running the algorithms via the web interface.
+Either follow the steps below or run the script `initialization.sh` within the `scripts` folder

 <details>
 <summary>[1] Hosting the whole system locally by yourself with remote access</summary>